 - “Be an extra set of eyes and ears for the customers you serve who are aging home alone, especially when their needs escalate in areas outside of the need for in-home care.
 Does the customer have a pet that needs walking outdoors?
 Does the lawn need mowing?
 Offer referrals for local resources.
 Become an invaluable resource and partner to the people you serve.”
 Joy Loverde, ElderIndustry.com

-- "When home care services are introduced to the elderly loved one, it is usually met with heavy resistance.
-So rather than having a caregiver come into the home immediately; home care companies are doing wellness phone calls scheduled a few times a week.
-Once there is an established relationship or signs of service needs then home care hours are increased accordingly."
+- “When home care services are introduced to the elderly loved one, it is usually met with heavy resistance.
+So rather than a caregiver coming into the home immediately, home care companies are doing wellness phone calls scheduled a few times a week.
+Once there is an established relationship or signs of service needs then home care hours are increased accordingly.”
 Admond Fong, SeniorProviders.com

 - “Family caregivers desiring home help don’t utilize it because of the 4 hour minimum.
 Paying for more time than wanted stops caregivers who want to run errands alone or complete self care.
 Getting trained home care for a short time is almost impossible due to time minimums.
 The result is leaving a caree home alone in often unsafe conditions.
 More flexible fee structure would be beneficial.”
 Kathy Birkett, SeniorCareCorner.com